Inwerpsel/design-mode/README.md

 - As browser extension?
   - Address CORS (or detect + warn)
   - Address idle performance (lazy extract page variables / lazy include entire script)
-- Optimize root property updates
-  - Updating root causes full style recalculation
-    - Doesn't work well on large pages
-    - e.g. Halfmoon
-  - Could modify the CSS to work differently with the same result
-  - Keep track of how browsers handle custom property updates, perhaps this gets optimized as it's quite common to set these on the root element.
 - Visualize overridden scope values, so that you can see what happens when removed from a scope.
   - However, it shouldn't result in a devtools like experience, where over half of what's shown is overridden rules.
 - Allow mapping hotkeys to any reducer action